TacoJS/tacojs.github.io/pages/sponsorship.md

 ### How do I sponsor an event?

-If you’re interested in sponsoring TacoJS, please contact us at sponsorship@TacoJS.com.
+If you’re interested in sponsoring TacoJS, please contact Victor at hello (at) victorlourng.com.

 ### Can we have a speaker the same month that we sponsor?